How are Miller Trust or QIT Funds Spent?

-Qualified Income Trust funds should absolutely be used for health-related expenses first.
-An example might be to pay for additional home health care agency hours, uncovered portions of the ALF bill, durable medical equipment, OTC medications, and therapies not covered by the Florida Medicaid Waiver program.
+Qualified Income Trust funds can absolutely be used for health-related expenses if the Medicaid recipient is receiving Medicaid waiver benefits at home.
+An example might be to pay for additional home health care agency hours, durable medical equipment, OTC medications, and therapies not covered by the Florida Medicaid Waiver program.